Matt-A-Bennett/Matt-A-Bennett.github.io/fzf_launcher/fzf_launcher.md

 <div style="text-align: justify">
 <p>The command typed into the terminal could for example be 'f vlc'.
 The
-function will expand that into 'vlc file1.mp3 file2.mp3 &' and We want
+function will expand that into 'vlc file1.mp3 file2.mp3 &' and we want
 <i>that</i> command to show up in our bash history, rather than just seeing 'f
 vlc'.
-So we first write the shell's active history to the ~/.bash_history file, then later we'll add this 'vlc file1.mp3 file2.mp3 & command to the end of ~/.bash_history.
+So we first write the shell's active history to the ~/.bash_history file, then later we'll add this 'vlc file1.mp3 file2.mp3 &' command to the end of ~/.bash_history.
 Once we're all done, we'll load the ~/.bash_history file as our active history.</p>
 </div>